-We have to question everything that arises from the ego’s dualistic belief system.
+We have to question everything that arises from the ego’s dualistic belief system (e.g., T-11.VIII.3:8).
 This is what the lessons help us do: they are a practical means to apply the principles of A Course in Miracles to the day-to-day reality of our lives.
-But our questioning has to have the goal of awakening.
-It can’t be more brain chatter.
+But our questioning has to be undertaken with our eyes on awakening to the truth of our identity in God.
+It can’t be mere brain chatter.
 It can’t be just another idea.